jericakin/docs/docs/yaml/index.md

 ## Getting Started

-With an Atomist Software Delivery Machine you get a powerful, event- driven and code-oriented platform that lets you automate your organization's software delivery processes and policies beyond CI/CD pipelines.
+With an Atomist Software Delivery Machine you get a powerful, event-driven and code-oriented platform that lets you automate your organization's software delivery processes and policies beyond CI/CD pipelines.